jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 TOTAL (51)                     28,972.562079  100.0%  15,415,727  0.001879  0.000000  3.784414
 ```

-Again, the modest number of SQL placeholders used did not really cause much of time penalty when a Level 12 trace was run.
+Again, the modest number of SQL placeholders used did not really cause much a of time penalty when a Level 12 trace was run.

 ## In Conclusion